Empress Theatre

 favorited this theater

-Built for “Cap” Lathrop in 1927 by archictect Paul G. Carlson, the 670-seat Empress Theatre was the first Fairbanks structure built with concrete, which many thought would not hold up through the frigid Alaskan winters.
+Built for “Cap” Lathrop, the 670-seat Fairbank Theatre was opened on September 8, 1921.
+It was the first Fairbanks structure built with concrete, which many thought would not hold up through the frigid Alaskan winters.
+On January 31, 1922 it was renamed Empress Theatre.

-Besides movies, the Empress Theatre featured live stage shows, legitimate theater, and concerts.
-In the early-1950’s, the theater was heavily modernized by the architectural firm Calson, Eley, Grevstad with bold new decor including a large, neon-lit marquee.
+Besides movies, the Empress Theatre featured live stage shows, legitimate theatre, and concerts.
+In the early-1950’s, the theatre was heavily modernized by the architectural firm Calson, Eley, Grevstad with bold new décor including a large, neon-lit marquee.

 The Empress Theatre is just down Second Avenue from the Lacey Street Theatre, an Art Deco style gem that now houses the Fairbanks Ice Museum.